 (8) Notwithstanding anything contained in sub-section (5), the refundable amount shall, instead of being credited to the Fund, be paid to the applicant, if such amount is relatable to–

-- (a) refund of tax paid on zero-rated supplies of goods or services or both or on inputs or input services used in making such zero-rated supplies;
+- (a) refund of tax paid on zero rated supplies for export 1of goods or services or both or on inputs or input services used in making such zero rated supplies for exports2;

-- (b) refund of unutilised input tax credit under sub-section (3);
+- (b) refund of unutilized input tax credit under sub-section (3);

 - (c) refund of tax paid on a supply which is not provided, either wholly or partially, and for which invoice has not been issued, or where a refund voucher has been issued;

 - (d) refund of tax in pursuance of section 77;